cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 ## Stage 3: When a “one-click” product lies to you

 We tried **one-click generation** for a customer-facing explanation: press a button, get a complete answer that fits **brand, market, and legal guardrails**.
 I used the same mental model as one-click triage.
-Reality: **this is not a multiple-choice problem**; it is often a **judgment problem**.
-The first draft might be wrong in tone, missing a regional exception, or overclaiming on timing.
+In practice the work behaved like **judgment-heavy iteration**: the first draft might be wrong in tone, missing a regional exception, or overclaiming on timing.
 Stakeholders needed **tight loops**: “keep the facts, soften the opening,” “add the warranty caveat,” “shorten for Germany, expand for US fleet rules.”

 If I refused chat and tried to capture that with UI, I would add **one button per failure mode**: regenerate, shorten, add compliance block, switch audience, insert standard paragraph, attach source link.
 The product becomes a **cockpit**, and every new nuance demands another control.

 **Tradeoff:** When options explode faster than the frontend can absorb, a **generic surface** (natural language + structured actions) wins.
-That is when a **narrow, conversational agent** starts to make product sense, not because “chat is cool,” but because **policy, brand, and local nuance** are part of the job.
+That is when a **narrow, conversational agent** starts to make product sense: **policy, brand, and local nuance** are part of the job, and teams iterate on those dimensions constantly.

 **Signals that push me toward a dialogue-style agent:**